vicsz/spring-cloud-lab/readme.md

 You should get a randomly generated slot machine response.

 ## 3 - Create the Service Registry
-### 3.1 - Generate the Spring Boot Template from https://start.spring.io
+### 3.1 - Generate a Spring Boot Template from https://start.spring.io
 Stick to the default settings, however update:
 - artifact name to service-registry
 - for dependencies add EurekaServer, Actuator